 Pro tip: Most tools can alert you when important comments come through.
 Use this feature to your advantage.

-3. Mine Product Ratings & Reviews
+3. Thoroughly Mine Your Product Ratings & Reviews

 If you collect and display product ratings and reviews (which you totally should), all of this content is a goldmine for customer satisfaction insights.
 But more likely than not, you know this important, but manually digging through reviews content can be extremely time consuming and create unknowing biases toward responses in the process.

 So what do you do if you get dozens or even tens of thousands of product reviews to dig through?
 It starts to feel like a literal hunt for gold.

 That’s why PowerReviews launched its newest feature in its Intelligent Suite: Product Pulse.
 We listened to our customer feedback and the comments were clear–it’s too time-consuming to dig through review content.

 Product Pulse does the heavy lifting by pulling most-used adjectives, trends customers see with the product and sentiment analysis with your items–all at the product level.
 Powered by our intuitive platform, Product Pulse provides real product insights in an easy-to-digest visual display.